-- 1. Release the throttle, then apply the hand and foot brake while keeping your body weight uphill. - 2.
-Shift the gear selector lever to the low gear position.
-Shut off the engine. - 3.
-Keeping the hand brake applied, dismount on the uphill side of the vehicle, or on the right side if the vehicle is pointing straight uphill. - 4.
-Keeping the hand brake applied and staying uphill of the vehicle, turn the handlebars full left (front brake will be closest to you). - 5.
-Slowly releasing the hand brake lever, allow the vehicle to roll around to the right until it's pointing across the hill or slightly downward. - 6.
-Keeping the hand brake applied, remount the vehicle from the uphill side and shift the gear selector lever to the parking position, keeping your body weight uphill. - 7.
+- 4. Keeping the hand brake applied, move uphill (in front) of the vehicle, and pull on the right handle bar to turn the steering full left (front brake will now be closest to you). - 5.
+Slowly release the hand brake lever, and use it to control the descent of the vehicle, which will roll downhill and to your right (as viewed from the vehicle front) until it's pointing across the hill or slightly downward.
+The vehicle's rolling weight is neutralized. and vehicle remount is now possible. - 6.
+Remount the vehicle from the uphill side and shift the gear selector lever to the parking position, keeping your body weight uphill.
+Keep the hand brake or foot brake applied at all times if possible. - 7.
 Restart the engine.
 Press the foot brake, and shift the gear selector lever to low gear position. - 8.
 Release the brakes and proceed slowly downhill, controlling speed with the brakes, until the vehicle is on more level ground.